IvanGrigorik/adaptive_lighting_system/README.md

-# adaptive_lighting_system
+# Adaptive lighting system

-My coursework on the course of circuitry.
+### My coursework on the course of circuitry.
+Coursework represents the ability to work with circuits and design own circuits